hbksaar/Find-the-Door/Processing/server/README.md

 Basic netsocket setup for processing.
 Made to receive the position of the laserpoint.
-Todo:
-Map Laserpoint to Media Theatre
-Implement into game, replacing mouseX and mouseY